osism/testbed/README.md

 ### Nodes

-The nodes always have the same ending in the networks.
+The nodes always have the same postfix in the networks.

 | Name             | CIDR                 |
 |------------------|----------------------|